modalitysystems/modalitysoftware-docs/CreateTeam/customerHosted/armDeploy.md

    >NOTE The Admin Consent URL is useful for instances when the person following this guide **DOES NOT** have Global Admin Privileges.
 Forward this URL on to someone who does so that they can grant consent for the tenant.

-9. Using same tenant that was used to create API and Client App registrations , go to Azure Acive Directory -> App registrations -> CreateTeam API -> Authentication and click Add a Platform, then click Web
+9. Using same tenant that was used to create API and Client App registrations , go to Azure Active Directory -> App registrations -> CreateTeam API -> Authentication and click Add a Platform, then click Web

    ![AddPlatform](../images/customerHosted/registerapplication13.png)